-The UW Hospital and Clinics Comprehensive Program for Bleeding Disorders is committed to providing comprehensive family-centered care for people with hemophilia and related bleeding disorders.
+The UW Health Comprehensive Program for Bleeding Disorders is committed to providing compassionate patient-family centered care for people with hemophilia and related bleeding disorders.

 Our highly-trained specialists include hematologists, nurse specialists, social workers, physical therapists and geneticists.
 Together with the client, family and primary care provider, a plan for care is developed and implemented to meet the individual’s needs.

 Specialists in orthopedics, dental care, gastroenterology, surgery and infectious diseases who are familiar with the needs of the hemophilia population are readily available for consultation and referrals.

 - Hemophilia A and B

 - Diagnoses and therapeutic management of hemophilia A and B, von Willebrand disease and other bleeding disorders